 Buildings are built using a dry stone technique – Irish people were very skilled at this and such structures can withstand the elements for centuries.

-Site contains St. Michael’s church, six beehive huts – cells and two oratories, here are also numerous stone crosses.
+Site contains St. Michael’s church, six beehive huts – cells, and two oratories, there are also numerous stone crosses.

-The large oratory is the largest medieval building and has a shape of inverted boat, typical for the early medieval Irish monasteries.
-Inside is 3.45 by 2.35 m large room with entrance door and one small window.
-The cross of white quarz in the wall of this structure is later addition.
+The large oratory is the largest medieval building and has the shape of an inverted boat, typical for the early medieval Irish monasteries.
+Inside is a 3.45 by 2.35 m large room with an entrance door and one small window.
+The cross of white quartz on the wall of this structure is a later addition.

-The smaller oratory has a room which is 2.4 by 1.8 m large room.
+The smaller oratory has a room that is 2.4 by 1.8 m large room.
 It was built later than the larger one.

 Nearby is a beehive cell – possible latrine of monks.

 Site contains six cells – "houses" of monks.
-At one time here could live some 12 monks and an abbot.
+At one time there could live some 12 monks and an abbot.

 Outside the monastery is a smaller structure – purported guesthouse for the visitors.

 Interesting is the sophisticated rainwater collection and purifying system.
-Rainwater collection cisterns are partly under the cells and can hold up to 450 litres of water.
+Rainwater collection cisterns are partly under the cells and can hold up to 450 liters of water.
 There are two more cisterns.

 Some distance from the main monastery, at the South Peak is built an oratory (now only fundament remains) with three terraces.
 This location can be accessed by steep, at some places – vertical rock-cut steps.
-Of main monastery is beyond impressive, this inaccessible site is even more breathtaking, fairy-tale place.
+If the main monastery is beyond impressive, this inaccessible site is an even more breathtaking, fairy-tale place.